 Such metrics facilitate a deeper understanding of the complex relationships between economic, social, and environmental factors, ultimately informing evidence-based policy decisions that promote the wellbeing of all people of the current and future generations, and of the planet.
 By tracking the development of societal objectives, they can be fundamental to ensure that economic growth and productivity do not become a means but remain an end, to deliver on the Union’s ultimate objectives to promote peace, its values and the wellbeing of its people (Article 3(1) TEU).

-5.2.2 "Global Ecological Product” metric to complement GDP measures
+5.2.2 Gross Ecosystem Product

-The “beyond GDP” metrics may also include nature in the economic policy assessment.
-So far, the impact assessments of policy initiatives are usually based on traditional indicators, with GDP playing a key role as a measure for the economic impacts.
-However, the GDP does not fully capture nature’s contribution to the economy and wellbeing, and does not factor-in environmental impacts (Sen et al., 2010; Dasgupta, 2021).
+The “beyond GDP” metrics may also include nature in the economic policy assessment..As said, the GDP does not fully capture nature’s contribution to the economy and wellbeing, and does not factor-in environmental impacts (Sen et al., 2010; Dasgupta, 2021).
 The latter is particularly important with a view of the present and projected future state of the environment, given that the global stock of ecosystems, for example wetlands, grasslands, and forests, is under increasing pressure from an expanding world population with rapidly changing consumption patterns (EEA, 2023).
 The benefits provided by ecosystem services, such as crop pollination, carbon sequestration, or water purification, are of great importance to any economy, both directly and indirectly.
 In reference to the above considerations, Ouyang et al. (2013) proposed and further developed (e.g. Ouyang et al. 2020) the concept of the Gross Ecosystem Product (GEP), which summarizes the value that ecosystem services provide to the economy in monetary terms.

 Figure 9.
 Natural Capital Stock, Ecosystem services, Benefits and Value